-Considering the vast majority of LSAT Logical Reasoning questions will have an argument in their stimulus, and the vast majority of those arguments will contain some sort of flawed reasoning, I thought I would take a moment to address a variety of the flaws that tend to appear with some frequency.
-In a series of posts I’ll examine a number of common mistakes that authors on the test make, which should prove useful for both Flaw in the Reasoning questions (a type that accounts for about 15% of all LR questions), as well as other question types that require you to respond to argumentation.
+The majority of LSAT Logical Reasoning questions have an argument in their stimulus and most will contain some sort of flawed reasoning.
+In this series, we will address a variety of the flaws that tend to appear with some frequency.
+I’ll examine common mistakes that authors on the test make.
+This should prove useful for Flaw in the Reasoning questions (which account for about 15% of LR questions.)
+It should also help with other question types that require you to respond to argumentation.

-The error in that type of argument stems from a fundamental truth of valid conclusions: they can never be more strongly worded or absolute than the evidence given in support of them.
-Put more simply, a conclusion is limited by its premises.
-So observing a single instance of some event is not enough evidence to conclude that said event “always occurs,” or even “is likely to occur” similarly in the future, any more than the individual absence of an event would be enough to justify a belief that said event “will never occur,” or “is rare.”
+The error in that type of argument stems from a fundamental truth of valid conclusions.
+They can never be more strongly worded or absolute than the evidence given in support of them.
+Observing a single instance of some events is not enough evidence to conclude that that event “always occurs,” or “is likely to occur” similarly in the future any more than the individual absence of an event would be enough to justify a belief that the event “will never occur,” or “is rare.”

-I want to pause briefly here to make something very clear: this idea of recognizing the strength of language, and its limiting effects on an author’s conclusion, is one of the most crucial considerations you must make for EVERY stimulus!
-They must all be viewed through this particular lens, where you contemplate the scenario described by the author and the nature of the words used to describe it—literally how the language an author chooses dictates exactly what is, and what is not, reasonably supported.
-So that aspect of this discussion transcends our look at common flaws, and should be a primary concern regardless of the specific stimulus or question type.
-As an example of the broad applicability, note that one of the most common answer choice traps in Must be True questions is an answer that is simply more extreme in its language than the premises in the stimulus allow for, which is the exact same mistake as is being described here.
+I want to pause briefly here to make something very clear.
+This idea of recognizing the strength of language, and its limiting effects on an author’s conclusion, is one of the most crucial considerations you must make for EVERY stimulus!
+You must view all through this lens.
+Contemplate the scenario described by the author and the nature of the words used to describe it.
+The author chooses a language that dictates exactly what is and is not reasonably supported.
+That aspect of this discussion transcends our look at common flaws.
+It should be a primary concern regardless of the specific stimulus or question type.
+Must be True questions serve as an example of the broad applicability of this concept.
+The answer that has more extreme language than the premises in the stimulus allows is a common answer choice trap.

-Of course, this is meant to be a look at a specific argumentative error, so let’s get back to the task at hand.
-What exactly might an Exceptional Case or Overgeneralization flaw look like on the LSAT?
-Consider an example:
+Of course, our purpose in this post is to look a this specific argumentative error.
+So, let’s get back to the task at hand.
+What exactly might an Exceptional Case or Over-generalization flaw look like on the LSAT?
+Consider these examples:

-“My friend swears the mechanic at that shop overcharged her last week and after looking at her invoice it seems she’s right.
-So don’t take your business there, as you’ll definitely get ripped off.”
+- “My friend swears the mechanic at that shop overcharged her last week.
+After looking at her invoice it seems she’s right.
+If you take your business there, you will get ripped off.”

 In either case, do we have enough evidence to draw those conclusions—“take your car there and they’ll overcharge you” and “smoking isn’t bad for my/your health”—with language that absolute?
 No, of course not.
 Granted, the first conclusion seems a little more reasonable than the second, but we’ve got only a single instance in both examples…not nearly enough support for an argument that strong.